 When it comes to reaching 10,000 followers on Instagram, this isn’t my first rodeo.
 I’ve been active on Instagram since Valencia was the most used photo filter and I am incredibly grateful that this social media app has led me to build many friendships and opportunities through my page @kelseyinlondon.

 However, when I created a new account for my interiors addiction – @homewithkelsey – I was beginning at ground zero again, though this time with a great wealth of knowledge and a few notches on my belt.
 Through the following tactics, I was able to quickly grow 10,000 followers on Instagram in just 6 months time.
-And at the time of writing this article, I have now reached over 50,000 followers in just under 12 months since starting this account.
+Update: I have now reached over 130,000 followers after 2 years of starting this account.

 While having lots of followers isn’t the defining point of how successful you are in life, (I mean, so long as I can eat my overpriced avo on toast then I’m happy), reaching 10k is extremely sought-after for most influencers and businesses as it means you can get the swipe-up functionality for Instagram Stories.
 This is an invaluable tool that will help you easily direct your customers to your website, e-book or even just so you can easily link to a funny cat video.